randomizedcoder/go_hello_world_race/README.md

 ## Introduction and Motivation

+The aim of this repository is to demonstrate how to use Bazel to:
+- compile a "hello world" c++ program (hello.cc)
-The aim of this repository is to demonstrate how to use Bazel to compile a simple "hello world" Go program, with a focus on including Go race tests.
+- compile a "hello world" Go program (hello.go), with a focus on including Go race tests (hello_test.go)

 Given that a key feature of Go is its easy-to-use concurrency, race tests are critical for anyone wanting to use Bazel with Go.
 However, I've been unable to find a simple example, so this repository aims to fill that gap. ( [Bazel Go tutorial](https://bazel.build/start/go) and [here](https://github.com/bazelbuild/examples/tree/main/go-tutorial/stage3) .)